Soham-ssd/Devops-Project/README.md

 10. **Test and Verify**: Ensure system correctness, scalability, and fault tolerance.
 11. **Document**: Prepare and include a README file explaining the deployment process and architecture.

-## Evaluation
-Your submission will be evaluated based on:
-- Quality, clarity, and maintainability of IaC code.
-- Robustness and appropriateness of deployment architecture.
-- Use and understanding of specified AWS services and best practices.
-- Clarity and completeness of documentation and operational instructions.

-## Submission
-Submit your IaC code, configuration files, and README as a ZIP file or a link to a version-controlled repository (e.g., GitHub).
-Fork the repo, complete the assessment, and send a pull request.

----

 # NotificationWorkspace2